How to write a solid pentest RFP: A guide for procurement

 Questions to include in a penetration test RFP

-Pentest RFP questions to ask
+10 questions to ask your pentest provider

 Evaluating responses and making a decision